M u s i c on a C h i n k oƒ L i g h t

 T H E A R T I S T' S E D I T I O N

-“Over the past few months I've enjoyed the time to lock myself away and rediscover my love for making black and white prints in the darkroom.
-This is where I began my career 40 years ago.
-The symbiosis of light and film when a photograph is created - and that of light and paper as the image appears in the dish - astonishes me still, decades on from my first experience of the magic.
+“During the pandemic I locked myself away and rediscover my love for making black and white prints in the darkroom.
+This is where I began my career quite some years ago.
+The synergy of light and film when a photograph is created - and that of light and paper as the image appears in the developing dish still astonishes me, decades on from my first experience of this alchemy..

-Immersing myself in the art and science of making prints - and rediscovering so much in the re-treading of steps - has been an almost mystical experience.
-I have travelled in time and place from the sanctity of a tardis-like darkroom, crystallising memories, events and meetings along the
+.
+I have travelled in time and place from the sanctity of a tardis-like darkroom, crystallising memories, events and experiences along the

 way.

-I have reviewed my archive and curated a collection of images to form the Artist's Edition limited to 20 peices which are handmade by myself in the darkroom from the original negatives. ”
+The result of revisiting my archive is a collection of photographs to form the Artist's Edition limited to 20 peices which are handmade by myself in the darkroom from the original negatives. ”

 A B O U T